 - Drawings, paintings, cartoons, artwork, or overly stylized photographs

 - Image used to advertise services, goods, events, websites, or apps (your profile may be suspended for being commercial).

 - No profanity or curse words on a photo.
 Includes holding up a paper with curse words written on it.

 - Photo of just the crotch: front, side, back, pixelated, clothed, whatever.
 This would include a photo taken from the waist down.
 Just because your legs are in it does not mean it isn’t a crotch shot.
 If the main focus is on the crotch, it’s not allowed.
 As a general guide, if your head is not in the photo, then it is more likely to be considered a crotch shot.

 - Extreme close-up photos, photos where it is unclear what the photo is of.
 This includes single-color photos.

 - Photos with only, or mainly, text.
 As a general rule, one word or one line of text superimposed on a photo is acceptable (unless the font is large and dominates the photo).
 2 or 3 lines of text will likely result in a photo being rejected.

-- Photos which are gross, disgusting, nasty, yucky, terrible, abhorrent, repugnant.
+- Photos that are gross, disgusting, nasty, yucky, terrible, abhorrent, and repugnant.
 For example, a person vomiting, or a photo of vomit.

 - A swimwear photo will be rejected if the outline of the genitals is obvious; pubic hair is visible, ass crack is visible or the photo would be classed as a crotch shot.